 3. Take Time Away

-Taking time away from each other can be beneficial if you are both feeling overwhelmed or emotional during an argument or conversation.
+If you and your partner are experiencing stress or emotion during a disagreement or conversation, taking a break can be helpful.
 Taking a few minutes (or even hours) apart can help clear your head and allow you both time to think about what was said in order to approach the conversation again later on without heightened emotions.

 4. Listen Carefully